teamupforstem/teamupforstem.github.io/content/english/_index.md

         label: "Learn More"
         link: "events"
     - title: "Mathematics Competitions"
-      content: "During the 2025-2026 season, we will host the following competitions: "
+      content: "During the 2025-2026 season, we will additionally host mathematics competitions."
       button:
         enable: true
         label: "Learn More"